-(1) Translanguaging mode - questions are presented in one language and answers in the other language are accepted

-(2) Bilingual tap mode - instructions and questions are given in the home language and answers are only accepted in the additional language; and

-(3) Performance-based mode - show knowledge through a project, activity, or demonstration.
+- (1) Translanguaging mode questions are presented in one language and answers in the other language are accepted - (2) Bilingual tap mode instructions and questions are given in the home language and answers are only accepted in the additional language; and - (3) Performance-based mode show knowledge through a project, activity, or demonstration.

-Other work provides novel assessment tools designed to trace the linguistic and content knowledge of emergent bilinguals, considering their rich linguistic repertoire and aligning the assessment to accountability demands; see, for instance, Escamilla, et al., 2014; Gotlieb & Nguyen, 2007; Moll & Diaz, 1985; 1987; and Soltero-González, et al., 2010).
+Other work provides novel assessment tools designed to trace the linguistic and content knowledge of MLL/ELs, considering their rich linguistic repertoire and aligning the assessment to accountability demands; see, for instance, Escamilla et al., 2014; Moll & Diaz, 1985; 1987; and Soltero-González et al., 2010).
+For instance, Gotlieb & Nguyen (2007) suggests some guidelines to design comprehensive assessment and accountability system for schools with a multilingual student population (p.
+21):